Header Banner

-How To: Create a non-Newtonian fluid
+How to Create a non-Newtonian fluid

-Create a non-Newtonian fluid
+"How to Create a non-Newtonian fluid" cover image

 On this episode of Scientific Tuesdays, Dylan shows you how to create a non-Newtonian fluid using corn starch and a little water.
 A non-Newtonian fluid is any fluid that does not follow the laws of physics.